palmy-finance/palmy-protocol/README.md

 ## Connect with the community

-You can join at the [Discord](TODO:DISCORD_URL) channel for asking questions about the protocol or talk about Oasyslend with other peers.
+You can join at the [Discord](TODO:DISCORD_URL) channel for asking questions about the protocol or talk about Palmy with other peers.

 ## Getting Started

-You can install `@oasyslend/oasyslend-protocol` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces:
+You can install `@palmy/palmy-protocol` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces:

-`npm install @oasyslend/oasyslend-protocol`
+`npm install @palmy/palmy-protocol`

 Import at Solidity files:

 ```
-import {ILendingPool} from "@oasyslend/oasyslend-protocol/contracts/interfaces/ILendingPool.sol";
+import {ILendingPool} from "@palmy/palmy-protocol/contracts/interfaces/ILendingPool.sol";

 contract Misc {